I’m going to try and simplify this article as much as I can. Partly due to the fact that I’m not a physicist and partly for the reader’s sanity.

 Having the diffuser in place has noticeably tightened up the stereo image from the mix position, as well as reduced some of the flutter echo originally present in the room.

-Whether you want to brush up on your knowledge of how synthesizers work, introduce more complex theory and harmony into your productions, or start home recording your next demo, Soundfly’s growing selection of #PRODUCE courses has you covered!
+Whether you want to brush up on your knowledge of how synthesizers work, introduce more complex theory and harmony into your productions, or start finishing your recordings with a more professional-sounding mix, Soundfly’s growing selection of #PRODUCE courses has you covered!
 What do you want to improve today?

 Full English is a Brooklyn-based post-production audio facility dedicated to outputting only the highest standard of recording, sound design, and mixing.
 Owned by British sound designer Kieran Kaye, Full English specializes in audio for all content including commercials, trailers, documentaries and branded content.
 Offering a boutique experience, working closely with the client from the offline stages to final mix, Full English provides premium quality with a more reasonable price point.